Functional Skills Maths

-You will be expected to undertake independent study, and having access to a computer will be beneficial.
+You will be expected to undertake independent study.

 You will complete 1 Mathematics assessment.
 A single assessment covers all of the Functional Skills Mathematics criteria.
 It can be attempted as soon as the candidate is ready.
 The exam will be externally marked by City&Guilds.
 Upon successful completion of the course, you will be awarded a Functional Skills in Maths Certificate.

 This course is suitable for students of various ages and from a diverse background in terms of lifelong learning.